Ballet Arts Studio

 ·Jacob’s Pillow Dance Festival Summer Programs

-·The New York State Summer Schools of the Arts, Ballet and Modern Divisions
+·The New York State Summer Schools of the Arts, Ballet, Modern and Theater Divisions

 ·Walnut Hill School for the Arts